Many of the operations described in this topic can be performed using keyboard shortcuts.

 To open the File menu, click File in the sidebar.
 The File menu has the following options: New, Open, Delete, Open by URL, Save, Save As, Import, and Export.

-If you are not sure if a template exists, browse or search the list of templates.
+If you are not sure if a sample exists, browse or search the list of samples.
 The Search function searches the titles, summaries, and descriptions of workflow items in ArcGIS.
-To search for a template, type some text that you think might appear in the title, summary, or description in the Search box, and then click Search or press Enter.
+To search for a sample, type some text that you think might appear in the title, summary, or description in the Search box, and then click Search or press Enter.

 The Open option opens an existing workflow.
 To open an existing workflow, click File | Open, select the workflow, and then click Open or press Enter.
 Alternatively, double-click the workflow.
 The workflow opens on a new tab in Designer.